coinhub-uit/coinhub-uit.github.io/docs/diagrams/database.md

     serial id PK
     int sourceId FK
     enum methodId FK
-    %% So what if I changed and there're other ... already, will be failed money initMoney ">= settings[minimumInitMoney] when insert"
+    money initMoney ">= settings[minimumInitMoney] when insert"
-    %% Calculate before return to client (not in DB)? date createdAt "Default now"
+    date createdAt "Default now"
     date closedDate "Nullable, defined later"
   }